Abdul-RahmanM/NEAT-pong/README.md

 # NEAT-pong
-Classic Pong with NEAT A,I
+Classic Pong with NEAT A.I

+#Requirements
+pygame
+neat